Matthijs de Ligt Set to Complete £67.5m Juventus Move Despite Late Push From Barcelona

 He believes a 19-year-old with such little experience in a top league should not be demanding the kind of money Juventus have agreed to pay, and he will instead look to pursue other targets.

-As a result, De Ligt will now head to Juventus to finalise the deal, which will make him one of the most expensive defenders of all time.
+As a result, De Ligt will now head to Juventus to finalize the deal, which will make him one of the most expensive defenders of all time.